-METHODS
+2.METHODS

-The initial development proposal was subject to multiple regulatory criteria and the lead agency, MDE, requested that proposed wetland and stream impacts be additionally avoided and subject to further minimization.
-The remaining impacts associated with road access were acceptable with some minimization via narrowing of footprint, better crossing approaches and bottomless structures.
-Since the proposed SWM strategies would convert, by ponding, the cooler wooded riparian stream system to warmer open water subject to pollutant loading and eutrophication, the MDE further determined that the in-stream regional management ponds might also be incompatible with Maryland's water quality standards.
+The initial development proposal was subject to multiple regulatory criteria as described - and the lead agency, MDE, requested that proposed wetland and stream impacts be additionally avoided and subject to further minimization.
+The remaining impacts associated with road and utility line access were acceptable with some minimization via narrowing of footprint, better crossing approaches and bottomless stream spanning structures.
+Since the proposed SWM strategies would convert, by ponding, the cooler wooded riparian stream system to warmer open water subject to pollutant loading and eutrophication, the MDE further determined that a larger single in-stream regional management pond might also be incompatible with Maryland's water quality standards.